 Keep a record for at least one month and record the type of driving (city or highway).
-This will provide an accurate estimate of the vehicle's fuel economy.
+This will provide an accurate estimate of the vehicle's fuel economy under current driving conditions.
 Additionally, keeping records during summer and winter will show how temperature impacts fuel economy.
 In general, lower temperatures give lower fuel economy.